- Most universal type of evaporator

 Measuring and control equipment

 The rotary evaporators are equipped with all necessary instrumentation to enable easy and safe operation.
-The operating panel with digital indicators and controllers are positioned for the convenience of the operator on one side of the upper housing part.
-All electronic equipment consists of standardized industrial components ensuring long term serviceablity.
+The operating touch panel is positioned for the convenience of the operator on one side of the upper housing part and permits full control over the process including data logging.
+All electronic equipment consists of standardized industrial components ensuring long term serviceability.
 The service access is eased from outside by a removable cover.
 Explosion-protected versions have an EX-proof sealed EX-housing inside the cabinet which itself is designed splash-proof (IP 54 type of protection).

 Indicated and/or controlled are the following parameters:

-- the head temperature in the condenser with Pt100
+- Head temperature in the condenser with Pt100

-- the speed of the rotary sphere with hand wheel (remote control as option)
+- Speed of the rotary sphere with hand wheel (remote control as option)

 One power supply 230/400 V, 3 Ph, N, PE.